kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 ```

 This version runs in less than a quarter of the time as our naïve
 implementation!
-In fact, this is enough to make `catena` usable:
+In fact, this is enough to make `catena` usable (with
+a garlic of 16, even):

 ```
 ~/code/go/src/github.com/gokyle/catena